AVEVA/AVEVA-Samples/Basic/JavaScript/Angular/readme.rst

 Building a client to make REST API calls to the Sds Service
 ----------------------------------------------------------

-This example demonstrates how Sds REST APIs are invoked using Angular 4.0.
+This example demonstrates how Sds REST APIs are invoked using Angular 6.
 Although this example uses Angular, other javascript frameworks should also work.

 Prerequisites
 -------------

 You must have the following software installed on your computer:
- - Angular version 4 (available on GitHub) or greater
+ - Angular version 6 (available on GitHub)
- - Angular CLI version 1.1.2 or greater
+ - Angular CLI
  - A modern browser (OSIsoft recommends Google Chrome or Mozilla Firefox)